Bev Turner: Controversies

-Cracknell was injured in a cycling accident in July 2010 whilst filming for The Discovery Channel and sustained a personality-altering traumatic brain injury.
-The pair wrote about his recovery in the book Touching Distance which was published in 2012.
+In July 2023, a leading Jewish group criticised Turner for spreading a "dangerous conspiracy theory" after she tweeted that the COVID-19 virus appeared to have been bioengineered to be less dangerous to some Jewish people.

+In September 2023, when allegations about Russell Brand's abuse and sexual assault of women were made public by Channel 4's Dispatches programme, Turner defended Brand on Twitter and clashed with Andrew Pierce live on GB News.
+Turner responded to Pierce's branding of her dismissal of the alleged victims' testimonies as "shameful" by saying she had been in contact with several sources "close to Brand [and] close to The Times" which had led her to believe the allegations to be "flimsy."

 Other interests

 Turner's main charity interest is in sexual health and sexual politics, and she is a patron of the Family Planning Association (FPA).
 She is also an honorary associate of the National Secular Society.

 She has been a competitive swimmer, and appeared in FHM's "Sexiest Women" list at position 43 in 2001.
 Turner has also studied for a Diploma in Psychotherapy and Hypnotherapy.